Artificial intelligence tools for information retrieval, research, and teaching

 Link: https://typeset.io/

-Link to Video tutorial
+Link to IOS App

 ORKG Ask is a tool developed by The Open Research Knowledge Graph (ORKG) project.
 It is designed for searching and summarizing scientific information based on text analysis.
 To access full functionality and save search history, users are required to create an account.